fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

 - SQLAlchemy 1.4.41

 ### Data Assumptions
-- No middle name present in the name column
+- No middle name present in the name column.
-- No area code in the mobile_no column
+- No area code in the mobile_no column.

 ### Pipeline Components

 Assume that the pipeline finishes within 30 minutes when it starts.
 For example, if the pipeline starts at 8:00 am, it should finish at 8:30 am.

-The pipeline consist of four components
+The pipeline consists of four components.

 1. Data Ingestion

-  task id get_new_csv_files
+  **Task id: get_new_csv_files**

-  check if any new file in the targeted folder with a buffer time 10 minutes if there are new files, combine them into one dataframe
+  Check if any new file in the targeted folder with a buffer time 10 minutes, if there are new files, combine them into one dataframe.

 2. Data Cleaning and Transformation

-  task id format_data
+  **Task id: format_data**

-* remove rows with missing values on name and date_of_birth column
+* Remove rows with missing values on name and date_of_birth column.
-* remove duplicate rows
+* Remove duplicate rows.
-* separate name column into first name and last name using regular expression, which ignores suffix and prefix
+* Separate name column into first name and last name using regular expression, which ignores suffix and prefix.
-* format date_of_birth column as YYYYMMDD
+* Format date_of_birth column as YYYYMMDD.
-* remove spaces in mobile_no column
+* Remove spaces in mobile_no column.
-* add above_18 column as of 1 Jan 2022
+* Add above_18 column as of 1 Jan 2022.

 3. Perform Validity Checks

-  task id check_validity
+  **Task id: check_validity**

-successful applications critira:
+Successful applications critira:

-* mobile_no column has a length of 8
+* mobile_no column has a length of 8;
-* age above 18
+* age above 18;
-* email ends with .com or .net
+* email ends with .com or .net.

 Create membership id for successful applications.

 4. Write Results to Folders

-  task id output_csv_files
+  **Task id: output_csv_files**

-  for sucessful applications, the data is store at the successful folder, otherwise, in unsuccessful_folder
+  For sucessful applications, the data is store at the successful folder, otherwise, in unsuccessful_folder.

-  file name also has a datetime tag YYYYYMMDDHH for easy tracking
+  File name also has a datetime tag YYYYYMMDDHH for easy tracking.

 ### Pipeline Test Run Results